-During a bull market for gold, senior gold miners typically outperform the metal by a multiple of 2 to 3 times.
-If that wasn’t enough, junior gold stocks – while riskier by order of magnitude – can outperform the metal upwards of 10 times.
+Anecdotally, during a bull market for gold, senior gold miners typically outperform the metal by a multiple of 2 to 3 times.
+Junior gold stocks – while riskier by an order of magnitude – can outperform the precious metal’s return by 5 or even 10 times during a bull market.
 With this in mind, it’s little wonder why speculators with a higher risk tolerance often opt for junior gold stocks.

-The simple answer is gold stocks outperform gold bullion during bull markets.
-Of course, as with most things in life, there is a caveat – while gold equities provide investors with more upside during bull markets, they also present more downside when gold declines.
+The simple answer is: gold stocks tend to outperform gold bullion during bull markets.
+Of course, as with many speculative ventures, there is a caveat; while gold equities provide investors with more upside during bull markets, they also present more downside when gold declines.

 Ed Coyne of Sprott Insights explains this principle in detail,

 “Historically, rising (and falling) gold prices have a two- to three-times multiplier effect on gold stocks: If the value of gold bullion increases by 10%, mining stocks tend to increase by 20-30%, and vice versa.
 The reason: Miners have significant fixed operating costs and high operating leverage, meaning big swings in physical gold prices have a larger impact on miners’ profitability.”

 One of our main interests in gold stocks comes down to the limited number of new gold discoveries in recent years.
 Check out the below chart from May of 2020:

 It’s a well-documented fact that economically mineable gold reserves have been in decline over the past decade.
 This makes gold companies that manage to make an economic discovery all the more attractive.

 How Do You Invest in Junior Gold Stocks?

 The real challenge is finding a junior gold stock with a high-quality project, exploration upside potential, and, of course, a strong management team.
 After all, the road to production is a long one, and as we wrote previously about mining stocks,